iamsilvio/deleteonerror.com/content/posts/git-and-gpg/index.md

 ### Github

-Navigate  to [settings >keys](https://github.com/settings/keys) and upload your public gpg key.
+Navigate  to [settings >keys](https://github.com/settings/keys) and upload your public pgp key.
 A niche addition, at the bottom of the page you can set `Flag unsigned commits as unverified`